pontijas/interview-code-challenge-pontijas/README.md

 ## Development ⚙

-The data has been put into a js file and exported as an array composed by eight objects (each object inlcudes the data of each phone model).
-This data has been saved into the state of App.js component and transferred to its children components by props.
+A RESTful API has been created to host the information about the different products using Express Library.
+This information, or better called data, is hosted in "proxy: localhost:5000".
+The data has been consumed using Axios and linked to the React App Project.
+The data has been saved into the main component 'App.js' state using 'hooks' and then transferred to its children components using 'props'.

 ## Built With 🛠